dmbarbour/wikilon/docs/AwelonLang.md

         d           (s * x) → s
         [F]         s → (s * type(F))

-Type annotations can be expressed using Awelon annotations, we only need some conventions.
-Obviously, we can use specific annotations such as `(nat)` or `(bool)` for the more common types.
-Simple tuple types or stack notations might be encoded within annotation names.
-Complex and composite types will inevitably require parameterized type annotations, similar to `[Type Descriptor](type)d`.
-In context of the Awelon dictionary, we might alternatively favor a convention where `foo-meta-type` describes the type of word `foo`.
+Type annotations can be expressed using Awelon annotations.
+For simple cases, we can use specific type annotations like `(nat)` or `(bool)`, or encode a simple type within the annotation symbol.
+However, in general we would use a parameterized annotation like `[Type Descriptor](type)d`.
+This allows us to abstract and compose type descriptions.
+In context of the Awelon dictionary, we might also follow a naming convention where `foo-meta-type` should describe the type of `foo`.

-Dependent types, generalized algebraic data types (GADTs), linear types, existential types, and other sophisticated type extensions can feasibly be modeled via type descriptors.
-However, I imagine development of these extensions will be a long-term project.
-Short term, we can use ad-hoc annotations and analyses for safety.

 ### Opaque and Nominative Data Types